 How to Plant

 Allow 2-3 inches between plants.
-For bush peas, space rows 2 feet apart; plant climbing varieties in rows 3 feet apart or in double rows 6-8 inches apart with a trellis.
+For bush peas, space rows 2 feet apart; plant climbing varieties in rows 3 feet apart or in double rows 6-8 inches apart with a pea trellis for support.
 Allow 3 feet between each double row.
-A layer of compost worked into the soil at planting time will provide plenty of nutrients and mulching the surface of the soil will prevent moisture loss.
+A layer of compost worked into the soil at planting time will provide plenty of nutrients, and mulching the surface of the soil will prevent moisture loss.

 Peas are ready to pick about three weeks after flowers appear.
 Harvest plump peas that are just beginning to appear bumpy; if the pods are discolored or shriveled, they are past their prime.
 Harvest daily to keep the plants productive.
 Allow 55 to 75 days from seed to harvest.

 Tip: Turn pea plants into the soil after they are done for the year.
 Legume crops such as peas provide a free source of nitrogen.

 Check for aphids if you notice your plants curling and turning yellow.
 Plants infested with cabbage maggot will wilt during the heat of the day.
 Common plant diseases associated with peas include ascochyta and bacterial blight.
 Both are characterized by purple to black specks or lesions.
 If the leaves, stems and pods develop a white powdery mold, treat for powdery mildew.

-Always rotate vegetable crops to avoid persistant pest problems.
+Always rotate vegetable crops to avoid persistent pest problems.

 Seed Saving Instructions